vipickering/vincentp/_drafts/2017-08-01-conversation.md

     </footer>
 </blockquote>

 Design systems exist to facilitate communication between man and machine.
-Fulfilling this thought to conclusion dictates that good system design must encompass clear concise conversation with 1 or multiple participants.
+Fulfilling this thought to conclusion dictates that good system design must encompass clear concise conversation with one or multiple participants.

 Through code, facilitating machines communicating with machines is easily achievable.
 A designed system will fail when neglecting the human element.
 Crafting systems that converse with humans clearly and understand feedback received is the primary goal.
 To achieve this goal we must first analyse how humans speak to each other.